St. Olaf College Board of Regents

 Academic Affairs Committee

-The Academic Affairs Committee fosters policies that promote high standards of academic excellence at St. Olaf College and challenge students to excel in the liberal arts, examine faith and values, and explore meaningful vocation in an inclusive, globally engaged community nourished by Lutheran tradition.
+The Academic Affairs Committee promotes high standards of academic excellence at St. Olaf College and challenges students to excel in the liberal arts, examine faith and values, and explore meaningful vocation in an inclusive, globally engaged community nourished by Lutheran tradition.
+The Academic Affairs Committee ensures that the academic program and the academic environment support St. Olaf’s commitment to diversity, equity and inclusion for students, the faculty and staff.

 Roles and Responsibilities